bschaatsbergen/hclfmt/README.md

 An HCL (HashiCorp Configuration Language) formatter.

 ### You probably won't need this
-Our recommendation is that applications implementing HCL provide their own formatters, as seen in tools like Terraform, Packer, and others.
-This allows applications to extend generic formatting rules with domain-specific logic, ensuring that formatting not only adheres to general HCL conventions but also aligns with their idiomatic patterns and best practices.
-This could be as simple as reordering attributes or adjusting indentation, but it also extends to enforcing specific conventions for expressions and relationships within the configuration.
+Sometimes, people ask why there isn’t a generic formatter for HCL (HashiCorp Configuration Language).
+The short answer is that HCL was designed as a framework for building languages, not as a standalone language, so it’s up to each application to define how formatting should work.
+Tools like Terraform and Packer include their own formatters, which extend basic HCL conventions with domain-specific rules.
+This ensures formatting aligns not only with general HCL syntax but also with the specific idiomatic patterns and best practices of the application.

+For example, an application might reorder attributes, adjust indentation, or enforce conventions for expressions and relationships between blocks.
+These details go beyond generic formatting, reflecting the unique ways each tool uses HCL to model its domain.

-Applications that implement their own formatters often build on the generic HCL formatting process, extending it with additional logic to support domain-specific constructs and enforce idiomatic conventions based on their configuration practices.
+Applications that provide their own formatters typically start with generic HCL formatting logic and layer on additional rules to handle their specific use cases.
+This lets them produce configurations that feel natural within their ecosystem, rather than forcing users into a one-size-fits-all approach.

-1. **Parse the HCL configuration**
-   Use the [`hclwrite`](https://pkg.go.dev/github.com/hashicorp/hcl/v2/hclwrite) package to parse the HCL configuration, generating a hybrid syntax tree that combines an abstract / physical syntax tree (AST).This allows the application to make any surgical changes where necessary in the next step.

-2. **Normalize the configuration**
-   After parsing you typically execute custom logic (if any) to normalize the HCL configuration based on the application’s idiomatic preferences.
-This can include:
-   - Adjusting whitespace and indentation for readability and consistency.
-   - Reordering attributes to align with conventions.
-   - Enforcing domain-specific conventions for expressions, object relationships, and configuration constructs.

-3. **Serialize back to HCL**
-   After normalization, serialize the updated syntax tree back into HCL syntax using the [`hclwrite`](https://pkg.go.dev/github.com/hashicorp/hcl/v2/hclwrite) package.
-This ensures the final configuration is clean, consistent, and adheres to both HCL conventions and the application's formatting standards.
+In our own applications, we use the hclwrite package to parse HCL into a hybrid syntax tree.
+This allows for precise, targeted edits—whether reordering blocks or rewriting expressions into an idiomatic form.
+The result is then serialized back into HCL, ensuring the output is clean and consistent.

 Bear in mind that any normalization process must be **idempotent**, meaning running the formatter multiple times on the same input should always produce the same result.
 If it doesn’t, treat it as a bug that needs to be addressed.